tlg-sde-curriculum/nim/docs/mvc/model.md

 This class must provide a constructor that supports initializing an instance in a given non-terminal state and with specified initial pile sizes---all specifiable via parameters.

+### `Move`

+Instances of this class serve to package the information about a move in a form that usable by the `Game` class, as well as the `MoveView` class; they are not retained by `Game` after the state is updated as a result of the move, nor by the `MoveView` class after a `String` representation of the move is consructed.

+For the purpose described above, the class encapsulates a 1-based pile number (used by `MoveView`), a reference to the corresponding `Pile` (used by `Game`), and the quantity to be removed from the pile (used by both `MoveView` and `Game`).

+Instances of this class are instantiated by a `Strategy` implementation (for moves made by the computer) and by `SessionController.GameController` (for moves made by the human player).

-### `Session`
+### `Tally`

-This is the simplest of the model classes: It simply encapsulates a tally of wins and losses, with `win()` and `lose()` methods to increment those tallies, and accessors to make the tallies available to consumers.
+This class is precisely what it sounds like: It encapsulates a tally of wins and losses, with `win()` and `lose()` methods to increment those tallies, and accessors to make the tallies available to consumers.

 ## UML class diagram